Tesla Solar Inverter 3.8 kW vs 7.6 kW

 | Local API | No | No |

-| Cloud dependency | Tesla app/cloud ecosystem is required for normal homeowner monitoring. | Tesla app/cloud ecosystem is required for normal homeowner monitoring. |
+| Cloud dependency | Tesla app/cloud is required for normal homeowner monitoring, registration, remote updates, and ecosystem features. | Tesla app/cloud for homeowner monitoring, remote access, and OTA updates; connectivity supports Wi-Fi, Ethernet, and cellular. |

 | Home Assistant | No | No |